edelyn/NpmPackages/fetch-state/README.md

 ## NaitFetchStateProvider

-You will need to wrap your application (or specific components) in a NaitFetchStateProvider if you want to use the .env variables, or set app/component default values.
+You can wrap your application (or specific components) in a NaitFetchStateProvider if you want to use the .env variables, or set app/component default values.
+If you don't, you won't be able to globally override default settings (baseUrl, getAuthToken, etc).
+You can still use these items, but they will need to be specified each call.

 ### App.ts (or app/component entry point)